jlcamelo2350/jlcamelo2350/README.md

 * 📚 I'm currently studying Systems Analysis at FAETERJ
 * 🤖 Working on projects involving machine learning, interactive and clear data visualization, and generating precise and innovative insights 💡

-### Fun Facts:
-* In my free time, I play as a creative/box-to-box midfielder ⚽💪

-## What's Here? 🚨

-In this profile, you'll find various projects involving data analysis and data science.
-I use economic and financial data, econometric modeling (machine learning), and lots of code to achieve this 🫡😃

 ## Skills 🚀

 ### Programming: